ItsTuukka/Helsinki-city-bike-app/README.md

 The backend uses Node.js and Express for the server side and Mongoose is used to interact with the MongoDB database.
 <br>
-Being such a simple backend and having so little routes, I left it all in the index.js file and decided not to refactoring.
+Being such a simple backend and having so little routes, I left it all in the index.js file and decided not to do refactoring.
 <br>
 <br>
 The backend is hosted in the cloud via Heroku service at https://citybike-app.herokuapp.com/ (api/stations or api/journeys).
 With the right id there is also a single station/journey view.